 Moses continues speaking to the people of Israel as if they were one man, so all instances of "you" are singular.
 (See: Forms of You)

 This son of ours

 Alternate translation: "Our son"

 he will not obey our voice

 Here "voice" is a metonym for what a person says or a synecdoche for the whole person.
 Alternate translation: "he will not do what we tell him to do" or "he will not obey us" (See: Metonymy and Synecdoche)

 a glutton

 a person who eats and drinks too much

 a drunkard

 a person who drinks too much alcohol and gets drunk often

 ULT

-20 They must say to the elders of his city, 'This son of ours is stubborn and rebellious; he will not obey our voice; he is a glutton and a drunkard.'
+20 And they shall say to the elders of his city, 'This son of ours {is} stubborn and rebellious; he will not listen to our voice; {he is} a glutton and a drunkard.'

 UST

 20 Then the parents must say to the elders of that city, 'This son of ours is stubborn and always rebelling against us.
 He will not pay attention to what we tell him.
 He eats too much, and he gets drunk.'

 stone him to death with stones

 Alternate translation: "throw stones at him until he dies"

 you will remove the evil from among you

 The adjective "evil" can be translated as a noun phrase.
 Alternate translation: "you must remove from among the Israelites the person who does this evil thing" or "you must execute this evil person" (See: Nominal Adjectives)

 All Israel

 The word "Israel" is a metonym for the people of Israel.
 Alternate translation: "All the people of Israel" (See: Metonymy)

 ULT

-21 Then all the men of his city must stone him to death with stones; and you will remove the evil from among you.
-All Israel will hear of it and fear.
+21 And all the men of his city shall stone him with stones, and he shall die; and you shall remove the evil from among you.
+And all Israel will hear and fear.

 UST

 21 Then all the elders of that city must execute him by throwing stones at him.
 By doing that, you will get rid of this evil practice from among you.
 And everyone in Israel will hear about what happened and they will be afraid to do what he did.

 will hear of it and fear

 The full meaning of this statement can be made explicit.
 Alternate translation: "will hear about what happened to the son and be afraid that the people will punish them also" (See: Assumed Knowledge and Implicit Information)

 General Information: